molily/molily.de/_posts/2020-11-21-testing-angular.md

 This code uses the `app-counter` type selector to find the element.
 You might wonder, why not use a test id and the `findEl` helper?

+<aside class="margin-note">Find by element type</aside>

-In this exceptional case, we need to enforce the element `app-counter` because that is `CounterComponent`’s selector.
+In this rare occasion, we need to enforce the element `app-counter` because that is `CounterComponent`’s selector.
 Using a test id makes the element type arbitrary.
 This makes tests more robust in other case.
 When testing the existence of child Components though, it is the element type that invokes the child.

 Our spec is almost ready.
-An expectation is missing.
+One expectation is missing.
 The query method returns a `DebugElement` or `null`.
 We simply assert that the return value is truthy:

 ```typescript
 it('renders an independent counter', () => {